Operations Guide14 min readUpdated 2026-06-13

 Key Concepts

-Before diving into the practical steps, understand these fundamental concepts:
+Before diving into the practical steps, understand these fundamentals:

 Income vs Revenue

 Income is money received; revenue is money earned.
-You might earn R10,000 this month but only receive R7,000 if clients haven't paid yet.
+You might earn R 10,000 this month but only receive R 7,000 if clients have not paid yet.

 Expenses vs Costs

 All costs are expenses, but not all expenses are costs.
-Costs directly relate to delivering products/services; expenses include overheads.
+Costs directly relate to delivering products or services; expenses include overheads.

 Assets vs Liabilities